9brada6/tabs-with-posts/development.md

 ## Cache

 - The cache is created when:
-    1. Any post is updated.
+    1. Any post is updated/add/deleted.

 ## ✅ Todo

 - It seems that phpcs:disabled was used where phpcs:ignore should be used, fix these problems.

 - Cache:
-- Add a way to verify if the HTML has finished(no only half html)?
-- Add a way in which when we interrogate the database for a widget id and a post_id, we retrieve all query ids.
-- Cache the style.
+- Add a setting for cache refresh minutes.
 - Add a way to stop caching from settings.
 - Add a way to refresh caching from settings.
+- Refresh cache when a plugin is installed?
+- Delete unnecessary widget cache.

 - Bug: If we make a most rated posts, then we disable the plugin, the tab will display but the contents not.